Acupuncture Is Effective For A Variety Of Painful Conditions

 Is the Acupuncture Procedure Painful Itself?

-Most people who have opted to try acupuncture to relieve them from chronic pain conditions of various types, report that they feel minimal pain when the needle is inserted.
+Most people who have opted to try acupuncture to relieve them from may painful conditions like arthritis, report that they feel minimal pain when the needle is inserted.

 There is an initial sensation of pressure or ache when the sterilized needle is inserted, but very mild.
 The needles can also be heated during acupuncture to make them feel more energized and thus work better.